endless-sky/endless-sky-wiki/CreatingGovernments.md

 		not
 			near "Sol" 10
 ```
-This example usage indicates the the government "Daelaam" will have scanning and fining authority for
+This example usage indicates the  government "Daelaam" will have scanning and fining authority for
 1) the planets Shakuras and Aiur
 2) any planets or systems connected to or controlled by its government
 3) planets or systems controlled by the 4 named governments, so long as they are not within 10 hyperspace jumps of Sol.